cmelias-cyber/cybersecurity-portfolio/Professional-Statement/README.md

-## Professional Statement
+# Professional Statement

 ## Overview
-This folder contains my portfolio artifact for the activity:

-**Drafting a Professional Statement** _from the Google Cybersecurity Certificate program._
+This directory contains my professional statement, originally developed as part of the Google Cybersecurity Certificate program.

-It includes a short professional statement introducing my strengths, values, and interest in cybersecurity.
-This statement reflects my motivation to enter the cybersecurity field and focus on protecting systems and sensitive information.

-This document will be updated throughout the program as my skills and knowledge grow.
+The statement introduces my strengths, professional values, and commitment to protecting systems, data, and organizational assets.
+It also describes my developing interest in the intersection of cybersecurity, AI security, and AI safety.

+This statement will continue to evolve as I expand my technical skills, deepen my knowledge, and gain experience addressing emerging security risks.

 ---